-- Lauris refers to love as a ‘green darkness’.
+Lauris refers to love as a ‘green darkness’.
 She emphasizes how the love is dark by mentioning it twice.
-However, why is the love dark?
-Does Lauris not enjoy the love since by representing the love as dark makes it sound negative.
-As well as this, the choice of colour for love gives an impression of a natural love.
+However, why is love dark?
+Does Lauris not enjoy the love since representing the love as dark makes it sound negative?
+As well as this, the choice of color for love gives an impression of natural love.

-- The line mentioning ‘bracken’ is very interesting.
-There are two alternating generations of bracken, one large plant that produces spores and a small plant that produce sex cells.
+The line mentioning ‘bracken’ is very interesting.
+There are two alternating generations of bracken, one large plant that produces spores and a small plant that produces sex cells.
 So, the ‘spices in the air’ could refer to something sexual.
 The theme of nature continues in the stanza.

 But when you leave me, with your jauntiness

 sinewed by resolution more than strength

 and only once to the dark pool below.

 The last stanza is brilliant.
 She describes that it is only when her partner leaves her that she loves him the most – it is when she has not got her lover that she misses him most – a theme about taking things for granted possibly considering up to this point, the love for Trevor has not bee that strong.